GREATDANELADY.COM

 Fact: Most research on orthopedic diseases have been done in the equine field not canines.

 Fact: These 3 diseases HOD, OCD, Pano are definitely treatable and do not have to be life threatening.
-Proper diagnosis and change in feeding program is necessary to correct the problem.
+Early and proper diagnosis and change in feeding program is necessary to correct the problem.

-Fact: Euthanasia does not have to be an option with "true" HOD, OCD and Pano, with vaccine reactions there is little that can be done for them.
+Fact: Euthanasia does not have to be an option with "true" HOD, OCD and Pano, with vaccine reactions there is little that can be done for them unless it is detected early.

 Fact: Septicemia or Septic Arthritis is erroneously labeled as pseudo HOD by breeders/owners.
 If the dog is septic and misdiagnosed as HOD, it can be life threatening.
 Make sure a blood test and culture is run to correctly diagnose Septicemia.